What is Dry Needling?

 There are a number of theories that believe Dry Needling also stimulates the release of the body’s endogenous opiates, initiating a new healing process.

 At Results Physiotherapy, Dry Needling is prescribed as part of an overall care plan

-At Results, Dry Needling is a natural extension of quality hands on therapy.
-To be effective, Dry Needling should not be performed as an isolated treatment, but as part of a comprehensive care plan; it is another very specific tool to reduce pain and help patients to better tolerate their physical therapy and tailored exercise plan.
+We believe Dry Needling is a natural extension of hands-on therapy.
+So we don’t perform it as an isolated treatment but, rather, as part of a comprehensive plan.
+It’s a very specific tool that reduces pain and helps patients better tolerate their individually tailored physical therapy and exercise plans.

-Successful Dry Needling must be administered by a highly skilled manual therapist, with advanced training in anatomy and musculoskeletal function and dysfunction.
-At Results Physiotherapy, only our most experienced manual physical therapists are selected and trained to perform Dry Needling therapy.
-Results has therapists trained to perform Dry Needling at the majority of its 100+ clinics.
+Dry Needling must be administered by a highly skilled therapist with advanced training in anatomy and musculoskeletal function and dysfunction.
+So only our most experienced manual physical therapists are selected to receive training in this technique.
+You can find these trained therapists at the majority of our 140+ clinics.

 Dry Needling vs. Acupuncture

 While Dry Needling uses the same tool as acupuncture, the theory behind it is different.
 Acupuncture follows Eastern Medicine’s key principles of holistic treatment and normalizing the body’s energy imbalance.

 Dry Needling is based on Western Medicine’s scientific, tested practices to restore normal muscle function.